 Through A Bar Above, both aspiring and professional bartenders can hone their skills at no cost by tuning in to the couple's YouTube channel and podcast, both of which are full of industry intel like tips, tricks, recipes, how-tos, interviews, crash-courses in various spirits categories, and more.

-Best Multilingual: European Bartender School’s The Essentials of Bartending
+European Bartender School’s The Essentials of Bartending

-Attention all (well, most) Romance language speakers: The European Bartender School caters to those who speak Spanish, French, German, and Italian offering subtitles over an Anglophone-led series of more than 34 bartending videos.
+Attention all (well, most) Romance language speakers: The European Bartender School caters to those who speak Spanish, French, German, and Italian, offering subtitles over an Anglophone-led series of more than 34 bartending videos.

 Some of us learn best on our own terms, and that’s where an educational app like JERRY comes in.
 It is named for the one and only Jerry Thomas, one of the godfathers of cocktail culture as we know it today.

 Across its curricula, JERRY’s core topics include history, service, hospitality, prep, sustainability, ethics, leadership, inventory management, and much more.
-These courses provide a holistic look at beverage service through videos, guided activities, and smart testing, starting with basic bartending and service technique and building on that with all the tools you’ll need to pave the way for a career in the industry.
+These courses provide a holistic look at beverage service through videos, guided activities, and intelligent testing, starting with basic bartending and service techniques and building on that with all the tools you’ll need to pave the way for a career in the industry.
 JERRY is also available in a team format for bars, restaurants, and groups.